Artist’s Statement

 ARTIST’S BACKGROUND

-Stephen Calhoun, born 1954 in Cleveland, Ohio USA, is a self-taught artist working in a variety of modalities, most prominently photography, mixed process new media, digital cinema, generative art, stochastic art, and, sound design.
-His use of technology counts him exclusively as a digital artist since 2003.
-(Before then he was a hobbyist painter.)
-Starting as a self-taught graphic designer in 1985, he painted from 1993-2002.
+Stephen Calhoun, born 1954 in Cleveland, Ohio USA, is a self-taught artist working in a variety of modalities, most prominently photography, mixed process new media, digital cinema, generative art, stochastic art and sound design.
+His use of technology counts him exclusively as a digital artist since 2003.Starting as a self-taught graphic designer in 1985, he was a hobbyist painter from 1993-2002.
 He took up procedural, generative digital art in 2003.
 In 2009, he took up digital photography, and soon began fusing photography with generative procedures.
 His experiments have focused on complexity, iteration, and symmetry since 2012.
 In 2022 he began to investigate how to incorporate prompt/diffusion technology into his iterative art practice.
+Partly a conceptual artist, Calhoun intends his art to experientially magnetize projection or contemplation or intuition.

-However, as a visual artist his art is most deeply influenced by music.
-He was an instrumentalist—mainly pedal and lap steel guitars, synthesizers—and sound designer/composer, producing ten recordings under the name Kamelmauz between 2001-2015.
 As well, he is a theorist in the field of experiential learning and its role in adult development.
-He is retired from the workaday world, having worked in organizational development and in the music business.
-He would tell you: he is an experiential artist.
+He is retired from the workaday world, having worked in organizational development and in the music industry.

 Knysna Night Blossom - Stephen Calhoun